percona/pmm/docs/install-pmm/install-pmm-server/baremetal/docker/env_var.md

 | `PMM_TRACE`                                                     | Enables a more verbose log level including trace-back information.
 | `PMM_PUBLIC_ADDRESS`                                            | External IP address or the DNS name on which PMM server is running.
 | `PMM_WATCHTOWER_HOST=${PMM_WATCHTOWER_HOST:-http://watchtower:8080}` | Specifies the connection URL for the WatchTower container, including the schema (http), host (watchtower), and port (8080).

-The default value assumes that the WatchTower container is running on the same network as the PMM Server container and is accessible via the hostname watchtower.
 | `PMM_WATCHTOWER_TOKEN=${PMM_WATCHTOWER_TOKEN:-123}`             | Defines the authentication token used for secure communication between the PMM Server container and the WatchTower container.
 Make sure this matches the value of the `WATCHTOWER_HTTP_API_TOKEN` environment variable set in the WatchTower container.

 ## Other variables